 The maximum contribution will be $3,000 for speakers traveling from Europe and $2,500 for those traveling within Europe (e.g. to Global Gateways) or to South Bend from locations in the United States.
 Honoraria shall not exceed $250 (class visit), $500 (class visit and public lecture), or $750 (more extensive visit).
 Grants for honoraria in excess of these guidelines will be rare and require additional justification.

 As in the case of research/creative grants, the Institute can either make direct payments for specific expenses (e.g. flights from Anthony Travel) or provide reimbursements after the fact for expenses indicated by receipt or invoice.

 *If multiple faculty members submit a grant proposal together, at least one must be an active Nanovic Fellow.

 - Tuesday, March 7, 2023

 External Faculty Grants

-Nanovic Faculty Fellows interested in pursuing external grant opportunities with the support of the Nanovic Institute should contact Assistant Director Grant Osborn.
+Nanovic Faculty Fellows interested in pursuing external grant opportunities with the support of the Nanovic Institute should contact Associate Director Grant Osborn.